 - 1. In the navigation view, select an object. - 2.
-Click $\leq$ in the toolbar.
+Click 🗟 in the toolbar.

 This opens the Object properties dialog.
 There are three tabs available.
-You can edit the data on Properties and Access permissions if you have the right access permissions.
+You can edit the data on Properties and Permissions if you have the right access permissions.